olekenneth/WP-Menubar-Color-Changer/readme.txt

 == Screenshots ==

 1. Customizer panel
-2. Apperance menu - with the customizer link
+2. Appearance menu - with the customizer link

 == Changelog ==